NITCbase/nitcbase.github.io/docs/Roadmap/Stage07.md

 </details>

 Your NITCbase should now support insertion of records into an existing relation using the [INSERT INTO TABLE VALUES](../User%20Interface%20Commands/dml.md#insert-into-table-values) command.
 In addition, you can also make use of the [INSERT INTO TABLE FROM FILE](../User%20Interface%20Commands/dml.md#insert-into-table-from-file) command.
 This command is used to populate a relation using values from a CSV file.
-The Frontend Programming Interface handles the file input and repeatedly calls the `Frontend::insert_into_table_values()` function that you implemented.
+The Frontend User Interface handles the file input and repeatedly calls the `Frontend::insert_into_table_values()` function that you implemented.

 :::caution